golanlevin/AmbigrammaticFigures/narration.md

 ![](images/tscherny_swiss18thc_16x9.png)

-But the illusion has older roots.
+But this illusion has older roots.
 In the eighteenth and nineteenth centuries, bivalent face illusions were often used to depict uncomplicated dualities, such as young-old, male-female, good-evil, or blessed-damned.

 <table>
 <tbody>